 Patient Rights and Responsibilities

 All medical records at the Georgia State University Student Health Clinic are strictly confidential.
+Their medical records are not available to anyone, including parents, professors and friends.
+At times, parents or guardians of students seek health information regarding students.
 Information about a student’s care will be released only with the student’s written permission.

 All Georgia State University Student Health Clinic staff and employees adhere to established ethical principles and codes of professional practice, including patient confidentiality.

 All information concerning students’ visits to Georgia State University’s Student Health Clinic, including their identity, reason for visit, diagnosis, treatments, and billing information is considered confidential information.

 The one exception to this is a life-threatening situation where a student is so ill they are unable to give consent.

 Rights of Patients

 - To be afforded impartial access to treatment regardless of race, creed, sex, national origin, handicap condition, or age and to be treated with respect and dignity at all times.

 - To refuse to talk with or see anyone not directly involved in the patient’s care or treatment.

 - To wear appropriate personal clothing and/or religious symbols, as long as such clothing and/or symbols do not interfere with treatment or diagnostic procedures.